prayboy-tw/Mike-Bickle-Library/en/2023-Intimacy-with-God-focus/10handout.md

 F. By cultivating intimacy with Jesus, we “soak in His beauty and glory” and then contend for breakthrough for the nations.
 In 15:7, “Mary of Bethany meets Anna the intercessor” (Lk.
 2:37).

 G. Jesus’ desire is that we bear much fruit that glorifies the Father or that makes Him look attractive.
-Fruitfulness includes possessing love, purity, gratitude, etc. and inspiring it in others.
+Fruitfulness includes *possessing* love, purity, gratitude, etc. and *inspiring* it in others.

-><sup>8</sup>“By this My Father is glorified, that you bear much fruit…” (Jn.
+><sup>8</sup>“By this <ins>My Father is glorified</ins>, that you bear <ins>much fruit</ins>…” (Jn.
 15:8)

-H. We can bear fruit in at least three ways—
+H. We can bear fruit in at least three ways —

-1. Character: We walk out the 8 beatitudes in our speech and actions (Mt.
+1. ***Character***: We walk out the 8 beatitudes in our speech and actions (Mt.
 5:3-12).
 Bearing much fruit is not mostly about how many people we lead to the Lord.

-2. Words: We speak as faithful witnesses of Jesus and His message, which includes the Sermon on the Mount lifestyle (Mt.
+2. ***Words***: We speak as faithful witnesses of Jesus and His message, which includes the Sermon on the Mount lifestyle (Mt.
 5-7) and His views on sin, judgment, eternity, finances, etc.

-3. Deeds: We demonstrate God’s glory through our practical service and ministry to others.
+3. ***Deeds***: We demonstrate God’s glory through our practical service and ministry to others.

-I. A fruit-bearing disciple is part of Jesus’ gift of love to the Father.
-This is the most glorious life.
+I. A fruit-bearing disciple is part of Jesus’ gift of love to the Father. ***This is the most glorious life***.
 To glorify God means that our life gives insight into the Father’s attractiveness.
-We glorify God in when we delight in His beauty by treasuring, enjoying, celebrating, and by declaring it to others.
-“God is most glorified in us when we are most satisfied in Him.”
-John Piper
+We glorify God in when we delight in His beauty by treasuring, enjoying, celebrating, and by declaring it to others. “*God is most glorified in us when we are most satisfied in Him.*” ***John Piper***